 While being a powerful accelerator, working from home is not the core motivation behind building international teams.
-The ongoing war for talents is an even stronger motivation.
+The ongoing war for talent is an even stronger motivation.

 Also, with the automation of tasks, there is a growing demand for employees with narrow skills and expert knowledge.
 That’s why the companies find it increasingly difficult to hire a desired expert – and sometimes there is no expert to hire in the market at all.